rstolpe/PowerShell-Scripts/.github/ISSUE_TEMPLATE/improve-an-existing-feature-function.md

 ---
 name: Improve an existing script/function
-about: Suggest an improvement for an existing script or function
+about: Suggestion to improve a script or function
 title: ''
 labels: enhancement
 assignees: ''

 ---

-**In what script does the bug appear?**
+**For what script do you suggest the improvement?**
 Write the name of the .ps1 file or script name where you want to add the improvement, also add the script name in the title like [Get-UserProfiles] See users better

 **Is your feature request related to a problem?
 Please describe.**